alacrity-ai/shipwright-survivors/README.md

 ## 🎮 Game Overview

-ShipForge combines the addictive wave-based combat of games like Vampire Survivors with deep ship customization and resource management:
+Shipwright Survivors (SWS) combines the addictive wave-based combat of games like Vampire Survivors with deep ship customization and resource management:

 - **Block-Based Ship Building**: Construct your ship from modular blocks, each with unique properties
 - **Resource Collection**: Gather currency from defeated enemies to upgrade your ship